-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO.
+Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the GCT for all livestock.

 Other non-specified variable input subsidies for the livestock sector paid from regional budgets (in 2002 and 2005).